8 parts of speech definitions and examples

 There are five types of nouns in English.
 They are:

-1. Proper noun
+1. Proper nouns

-2. Common noun
+2. Common nouns

-3. Collective
+3. Collective nouns

-4. Material noun
+4. Material nouns

-5. Abstract noun
+5. Abstract nouns

-2. Pronoun
+2. Pronouns

-Here we use a single noun for every sentence, and that’s why it looks weird.
+Here we use a single noun (James) for every sentence, and that’s why it looks weird.
 But if we use the pronoun ‘he’ for the last two sentences instead of ‘James,’ it seems pretty good.

-• He is going to the market to buy a t-shirt.
+• He is going to the market to buy a T-shirt.

-• She plays with her classmate.
+• She plays with her classmates.

 • We are going to arrange a free campaign.